dahomost/catchMeGame/README.md

 # catchMe
 ## Simple game "Catch me if you can"

-Catch if you can - Game using jQuery Animation
+Catch me if you can - Game using jQuery Animation

 using jQuery Animation